yandex-cloud/docs/en/legal/aup.md

 9.1.
 Customer is obliged to launch the operating system from the primary disk.

 9.2.
-CloudIL has the right to immediately, without prior notice to Customer, suspend the provision of access to Services on which Customer has launched the operating system by the secondary disk.
+Nebius has the right to immediately, without prior notice to Customer, suspend the provision of access to Services on which Customer has launched the operating system by the secondary disk.

 ## 10. Network resources use limitation

 10.1.
-CloudIL may limit access to certain network resources (gaming, bitcoin taps, etc.) in case CloudIL has reasons to believe that the use of these network resources may lead to Customer's misuse of Grant provided during Trial period or Credit Limit.
+Nebius may limit access to certain network resources (gaming, bitcoin taps, etc.) in case Nebius has reasons to believe that the use of these network resources may lead to Customer's misuse of Grant provided during Trial period or Credit Limit.

 10.2.
 If Customer is intended to use the network resources specified in Clause 10.1 hereof, Customer shall request access.

 10.3.
-CloudIL, at its discretion, determines the criteria for providing access to network resources specified in Clause 10.1 hereof.
+Nebius, at its discretion, determines the criteria for providing access to network resources specified in Clause 10.1 hereof.

 ## 11. Monitoring and Enforcement

 11.1.
-In case of any violation of this AUP or misuse of Services, CloudIL may perform memory dumps of Virtual Machines and DB Hosts of Customer and take other steps to identify causes of relevant incidents or misuses.
+In case of any violation of this AUP or misuse of Services, Nebius may perform memory dumps of Virtual Machines and DB Hosts of Customer and take other steps to identify causes of relevant incidents or misuses.

 11.2.
-CloudIL reserves the right, but do not assume the obligation, to investigate any violation of this AUP.
+Nebius reserves the right, but do not assume the obligation, to investigate any violation of this AUP.

 ## 12. Definitions

 **"Illegal Content"** means Content that infringes the rights of third parties, particularly intellectual property rights in the broad sense (e.g. copyright or trademark rights), or personality rights, or that constitutes a criminal offence (particularly in the areas of pornography, the portrayal of violence, racism and libel).

-**"Mining"** means using the resources of CloudIL Platform to create cryptocurrency.
+**"Mining"** means using the resources of Nebius Platform to create cryptocurrency.

 **"Notice"** means a communication from a person affected by allegedly Illegal Content made publicly available by Customer.